EUMHC/bb2/README.md

 <p><b>Blazingly fast (sorta), disgustingly rigorous umpiring assignment system for Edinburgh University Men's Hockey Club</b></p>

-`If the EUHC Cinematic Universe allowed Jack Mead, Ed Bury, and I to do the umpiring assignments for EUMHC together at the same time.
+`"If the EUHC Cinematic Universe allowed Jack Mead, Ed Bury, and I to do the umpiring assignments for EUMHC together at the same time.
 Then times that by 10 million.
-That is The BuzzBot`
+That is The BuzzBot" - Cal Zander, 2024`

 </div>